Harry M. Daugherty: The "Ohio Gang"

 In May 1922, Arkansas Senator Thaddeus H. Caraway called for Daugherty's resignation because of the role Daugherty had played ten years earlier in procuring a presidential pardon for Charles W. Morse.
 Morse, a multi-millionaire who had just begun a fifteen-year prison sentence, pretended to be dying in order to plead for a pardon on humanitarian grounds from President William Howard Taft.
+Because of Morse's wealth and connections, he launched a campaign of lawyers, lobbyists and famous journalists like Clarence W. Barron to urge the President for leniency.
 Daugherty, hired because of his closeness to Taft, and promised a fee of $100,000 if a pardon were obtained, advanced the scheme by repeatedly telling Taft's secretary that Morse was near death, even stating at one point that Morse would not likely survive another 24 hours.
-In fact, after receiving the pardon, Morse lived another 21 years.
+A panel of Army doctors declared that he suffered from Bright's disease and other maladies and would soon die if he remained in prison.
+Taft signed his pardon, and Morse departed for medical treatment at Wiesbaden.
+However, it soon became known to the Justice Department that he had feigned illness by drinking a combination of soapsuds and chemicals.
+Taft later said that the case "shakes one's faith in expert examination."
+After receiving the pardon Morse lived another 21 years.

 Daugherty was also accused by opponents of the administration of having been complicit in the Teapot Dome affair by failing to intervene after he had learned of the malfeasance.
 A pair of special prosecutors – Republican Assistant Attorney General Owen J. Roberts and former Democratic Senator Atlee Pomerene – were appointed to conduct a more thorough investigation of the matter.

 After taking testimony on the matter the pair cleared Daugherty of wrongdoing, their final report indicating that the Attorney General had neither been aware of the fraudulent oil contracts nor had he taken any bribes related to the affair.
 This very specific absolution did not mean that all was on the level at the Justice Department, however.
-In July 1923, just as Harding was preparing to leave on a working cruise to Alaska, Daugherty's personal assistant, Jess Smith, suddenly committed suicide.
-Although as a pious Quaker, Hoover was never part of the President's inner circle, yet was abruptly added to the traveling party on the cruise by a "nervous and distraught" Harding, who apparently sought his counsel.
+In July 1923, just as Harding was preparing to leave on a working cruise to Alaska, Daugherty's personal assistant, Jess Smith, whom he was known to have an intimate relationship with, (Note: The two lived, worked, and traveled in the near-constant company of each other, spent days alone in a run-down cabin in the Ohio woods, and assumed roles in Washington social life typically reserved for spouses.) suddenly committed suicide.
+Although as a pious Quaker, Hoover was never part of the President's inner circle, he was abruptly added to the traveling party on the cruise by a "nervous and distraught" Harding, who apparently sought his counsel.